mwalker55/EE183DA/lab2/README.md

 ##Introduction
 This is the Github page for the Arduino drum system based on the ESP8266 made for EE183DA Winter 2017 at UCLA taught by Professor Ankur Mehta.
 ##Mechanical Description
 The system mechanically is simple to setup.
 Attach an object to a rotor arm on a standard servo and place it a small distance from an object which it will strike against.
-A sample picture is shown below.<br>
+A sample picture is shown below.<br><br>
-![alt text][setup]<br>
+![alt text][setup]<br><br>
 *figure 1: picture of set up drum system on standard servo*<br>
 By default, the servo should be plugged into the D6 voltage, ground and PWM plug.
 You will need some object to hit the drum stick against to generate noise - I used a soda can.
 There is also a question of mounting the servo close to the object - I held it with my hand, but an actual mount is preferable.
 ##Bill of Materials